the1lab/1lab/src/1Lab/Path/Groupoid.lagda.md

       p
 ```

-This isn't as simple as it would be in "Book HoTT" because - remember -
+This isn't as straightforward as it would be in "Book HoTT" because -
-J doesn't compute definitionally, only up to the path `JRefl`{.Agda}.
+remember - J doesn't compute definitionally, only up to the path
+`JRefl`{.Agda}.
 Now the other identity law:

 ```agda
   ∙-id-l : (p : y ≡ z) → refl ∙ p ≡ p